-1st East Japan Reactor Restarted since 2011 Fukushima crisis
+1st East Japan Reactor Restarted since 2011 Fukushima Crisis

 - Русский

-Onagawa, Miyagi Pref., Oct.
-29 (Jiji Press)--Tohoku Electric Power Co. restarted the No. 2 reactor at its Onagawa nuclear power plant in Miyagi Prefecture on Tuesday, making it the first reactor to come back online in eastern Japan since the March 2011 Fukushima nuclear crisis.
+Ishinomaki/Onagawa, Miyagi Pref., Oct.
+30 (Jiji Press)--Tohoku Electric Power Co. restarted the No. 2 reactor at its Onagawa nuclear power plant in Miyagi Prefecture on Tuesday, making it the first reactor to come back online in eastern Japan since the March 2011 Fukushima nuclear crisis.

 This is also the first restart since the nuclear crisis of a boiling water reactor, the type of reactors crippled at Tokyo Electric Power Company Holdings Inc.'s Fukushima No. 1 plant in Fukushima Prefecture, south of Miyagi, following the 9.0-magnitude earthquake and subsequent tsunami on March 11, 2011.